oscardelalanza/Tic-Tac-Toe-js/README.md

 ![game](./screenshots/ttt-js.png)

-Additional description about the project and its features.
+Additional description of the project and its features.
 [The Odin project](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript)

 ## Built With